influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 title: InfluxDB shards and shard groups
 description: >
   Learn the relationships between buckets, shards, and shard groups.
-  InfluxDB organizes time series data in into **shards** when storing data to disk.
+  InfluxDB organizes time series data into **shards** when storing data to disk.
   Shards are grouped into **shard groups**.
 menu:
   influxdb_2_0_ref: